imixs/imixs-ml/README.md

 _Imixs-ML_ is open source and your are sincerely invited to participate in it.
 If you want to contribute to this project please [report any issues here](https://github.com/imixs/imixs-ml/issues).
 All source are available on [Github](https://github.com/imixs/imixs-ml).

+## License

+Imixs-ML is free software, because we believe that an open exchange of experiences is fundamental for the development of valuable software.
+All results of this project are provided under the [GNU General Public License](http://www.gnu.org/licenses/gpl-3.0.en.html).